-The holding tank is located in the bilge.
+The holding tank is located in the machinery space.
 Monitor the waste level in the holding tank and have it pumped out before it is completely full.
-If the holding tank is allowed to overfill, the waste will overflow out the tank vent and then overboard.
+If the holding tank is allowed to overfill, the waste will overflow into the tank vent and then overboard.